webhintio/hint/docs/user-guide/rules/no-http-redirects.md

    happen as well.

 When a redirect happens, `3.` contains the new URL the browser needs to request, so the whole sequence is repeated.
-DNS Lookup isn't cheap, neither is [creating a TCP connection][tcp-connection-diagram].
+DNS Lookup isn’t cheap, neither is [creating a TCP connection][tcp-connection-diagram].
 The impact of redirects is even more on mobile users, where the [network latency is usually higher][pagespeed-insights].